John Veverka & Associates

 -----------------------------------------------------------------

-6 June 2023 Hi and welcome to my first June 2023 blog.
-I have a lot going on for 2023- new courses and working on new textbooks.
-My new book and course: Heritage Economics: A Guide for Interpreters, Planners, Site Managers, and Educators is at the Publishers (MuseumsEtc - London) and shoulld be out in July.
-I have a new course on Economics for Heritage Interpreters now too:
+3 October 2023 Hi and welcome to my first October 2023 blog.
+I had a lot going on for the summer of 2023- new courses and working on new textbooks.
+My new book and course: Heritage Economics: A Guide for Interpreters, Planners, Site Managers, and Educators has been published and out/available from MuseumsETC.
+I also have a new course on Economics for Heritage Interpreters now too.
+Here's the link for the course details.

 --------------------------------------------------------------------------------------------------------